sftpplus/sftpplus-docs/doc_source/configuration/location-watch.include.rst

     Only files matching the expression will be transferred.

-    A globing expression can contain multiple filemask filtering rules, separated by the pipe character `|`.
+    A globbing expression can contain multiple filemask filtering rules, separated by the pipe character `|`.

+    If a globbing expressions doesn't include path separators, it only matches the file name.
+The parent path is ignored.

-    Only file names are filtered, all folder names will be transferred.
+    When using regular expressions, only file names are matched.

-    Leave it empty or set it to `Disabled` to transfer all files.
+    Leave it empty to transfer all files.

+    Since 4.16.0, the globbing expression can be used to filter based on the full file path, not only on the file name part.